Adasha/wrap-chars/README.md

 ## AI usage disclosure

 This project is proudly hand-scripted.
-AI has been used to aid in bug fixing, but all AI contributions are manually validated.
+AI has been used to aid in bug fixing and exploit hunting, but all AI contributions are manually validated.